maxidl/informatiCup2019-LabWITT-CPPN/README.md

 # InformatiCup2019-LabWITT-CPPN

-This repository is part of a solution for the [informatiCup 2019](http://www.informaticup.de) competition hosted by the [Gesellschaft für Informatik](https://gi.de).
+This repository is part of a submission for the [informatiCup 2019](http://www.informaticup.de) competition hosted by the [Gesellschaft für Informatik](https://gi.de).
 The [task](https://github.com/InformatiCup/InformatiCup2019/blob/master/Irrbilder.pdf)
 of the 14th informatiCup is to generate [adversarial examples](https://blog.openai.com/adversarial-example-research/) for a given neural network based classification API.

-Our solution in this repository tries to solve the use case:
+Our solution in this repository is designed for the following setting:
-* The attacker does not have access to the dataset used to train the API classifier (and also does not have the time to collect a dataset himself)
+* The attacker does not have access to the dataset used to train the API classifier (and obviously does not have time to collect a similar dataset himself).
-* He wants to keep the number of necessary API queries as low as possible
+* The number of necessary API queries should be as low as possible.

-This implementation uses [CPPNs](https://en.wikipedia.org/wiki/Compositional_pattern-producing_network) (Compositional-Pattern-Producing-Networks) optimized with evolutionary strategies.
+This implementation uses [CPPNs](https://en.wikipedia.org/wiki/Compositional_pattern-producing_network) (Compositional-Pattern-Producing-Networks) with dynamic net depths, which are optimized using evolutionary strategies.
 You can find a nice blog post explaining CPPNs [here](http://blog.otoro.net/2016/03/25/generating-abstract-patterns-with-tensorflow/).

+The theoretical background, implementation details and results are highlighted in our [short paper](LINK TO PAPER).

 ## Example Results
-Some Adversarial Images (hover to see the label, all >95% confidence):
+Some Adversarial Images (hover to see the label), all >95% confidence:

 ![](./examples/adversarial_Ende_aller_Streckenverbote_0.9562.png "Ende aller Streckenverbote")
 ![](./examples/adversarial_Doppelkurve_(zunachst_links)_0.9652.png "Doppelkurve (zunächst links)")